ItsJonQ/sup/README.md

 ## Configure

-By default, Do will create `.md` files under the `~/.do` directory.
+By default, Do will create `.md` files under the `~/.sup` directory.
 You can customize the directory by running:

 ```
-do config --dir=~/Stuff/my-custom-do/here
+sup config --dir=~/Stuff/my-custom-do/here
 ```